ToniKleinfeld/Videoflix/README.md

 ## Installation

 > [!NOTE]
-> You can test this project not without .env , there are plenty default settings for fast testing ,but the file is needed <br>
+> You can't test this project without a .env file , there are plenty default settings for fast testing ,but the file is needed <br>
 > Use:

 ```sh